NSO-developer/nso-gitbook/operation-and-usage/cli/neds-and-adding-devices.md

 The core parts of a NED are:

+* **A Driver Element**: Running in a Java VM.
-*   **Data-Model:** Independent of underlying device interface technology NEDs come with a data model in YANG that specifies configuration data and operational data that is supported for the device.&#x20;
+*   **Data Model:** Independent of the underlying device interface technology, NEDs come with a data model in YANG that specifies configuration data and operational data that is supported for the device.&#x20;

-    * For native NETCONF devices, the YANG comes from the device,.
+    * For native NETCONF devices, the YANG comes from the device.
-    * For JunOS NSO generates the model from the JunOS XML schema.&#x20;
+    * For JunOS, NSO generates the model from the JunOS XML schema.
-    * For SNMP devices NSO generates the model from the MIBs.&#x20;
+    * For SNMP devices, NSO generates the model from the MIBs.
-    * For CLI devices the NED designer wrote the YANG to map the CLI.&#x20;
+    * For CLI devices, the NED designer writes the YANG to map the CLI.&#x20;

     NSO only cares about the data that is in the model for the NED.
 The rest is ignored.
-See the [NED documentation](../../development/development/developing-neds/) to learn more about what is covered for the NED.
+See the [NED documentation](../../development/development/developing-neds/) to learn more about what is covered by the NED.
-* **Code:** For NETCONF and SNMP devices there is no code.
+* **Code:** For NETCONF and SNMP devices, there is no code.
 For CLI devices there is a minimum of code managing connecting over SSH/Telnet and looking for version strings.
 The rest is auto-rendered from the data model.

 There are four categories of NEDs depending on the device interface: